Constructors

 - One constructor can call another constructor for efficiency.
 If you have

-an other constructor that accepts the parameters ammo, x, and
+an "other" constructor that accepts the parameters age, x, and y such as

 {